judas79/judas79-Django-DerekBanas/ReadMe.txt

 When the code is using django and or bootstrap, it will be noted, in the code comments on lesson 1 till the end of the lessons.

+Be aware, that some of the files will be renamed, with the pre-name containing the lesson number it was used in.
+This is because, as the lessons progress, some of the code will be depreciated, or changed completely, to make the topic lesson function correctly.
+Example views.py may be changed in lesson 5 so drastically has to have to be replaced, but lets say remained structurally the same up until then; we would rename it L1_to_L4_views.py.

 Share these files freely, for this is just all meant to be an exercise in using: Django, PyCharm, and git within PyCharm pro, to access and organise my learning on git-hub.